-The City has lowered its property tax rate for the upcoming year to 0.001359.
-Even with the lower property tax rates, the city expects to see growing property tax revenues due to the continual growth of the City.
+This year, the City's certified tax rate has changed to 0.001043.
+The change is due to declining property valuation, and will not result in existing properties paying more property taxes.
+The city expects to see growing property tax revenues due to the continual growth of the City.
 The City expects the property tax rate to continue to decline into the future since the City is not looking at holding Truth-and-Taxation hearings this year to adjust the rate.

 As shown above, Saratoga Springs residents pay property taxes to; Saratoga Springs City, Utah County, Central Utah Water, the State, and Alpine school District.
-Alpine School district collects the largest proportion of residents property tax bill, followed by the City.
+As can be seen in the above pie chart, Alpine School district collects the largest proportion of residents property tax bill, followed by the City.
 Utah County is expected to decrease their Property Tax rate for the upcoming year.
 No other changes are expected.